-LAYOUT - The layout of detectors is shown in the following diagram.
-Each gray square is an active detector.
-The other 51 locations in the focal plane have been covered with black plates.
-This can be seen in the photo of the focal plane (and Mark Hunten) below the diagram.
+Layout - The layout of detectors is shown in the following diagram.
+Each shaded square is an active detector (blue: Lot 7, green: Lot 6, grey: Lot 3).
+The other 34 locations in the focal plane have been covered with black plates.
+This can be seen in the photo of the focal plane (image credit: University of Arizona Imaging Technology Laboratory David Ouellette, Yvonne Holguin, and Michael Lesser) below the diagram.

-Filters - We have 4 full-size filters, SDSS g', r', i', and z'.
-These cover all OTAs.
-We also have 6 filter inserts, each of which will hold one of the 5.75 inch square filters from the CCD Mosaic Imagers over the 3 X 3 array of OTAs.
+Filters - We have 7 full-size filters, SDSS u', g', r', i', and z', NB695 and NB422.
+These large filters cover all OTAs.
+We also have 6 filter inserts, each of which will hold one of the 5.75 inch square filters from the CCD Mosaic Imagers over the central 3 X 3 array of OTAs.
 This will typically give about a 22 X 22 arcmin square field of view, though the exact size will depend on which filter slot is used.
 Since the CTIO Mosaic has been retired, its filters have been relocated to KPNO, and there are many duplicate filters in the set.
 The inserts will have clear glass in openings over the outer OTAs to allow guiding.
 It will be possible to cover some of these if, for example, a narrow band filter is being used.
 Note that the clear holes require that sky flats be taken for many Mosaic filters.

 Note that these magnitudes are in the SDSS system, close to AB magnitudes.

-EXPOSURE TIME CALCULATOR - Daniel Harbeck has produced an exposure time calculator (http://www.wiyn.org/ODI/Observe/wiynodietc.html) in which we have inserted our measured zero points.
+Exposure Time Calculator - Daniel Harbeck has produced an exposure time calculator (http://www.wiyn.org/ODI/wiynODIetc.html) in which we have inserted our measured zero points.

 Crosstalk - With multiple detectors and controllers, there is the possibility that a strong signal from a bright object in one device will contaminate another image.
 We have measured this crosstalk, and we find that it is (a) confined to the seven other cells in the same row as the cell with the bright object, and (b) even in those cells, it is at a level of about 1/10,000.
 That is, a saturated pixel produces a crosstalk "ghost" of six ADU in the other cells in its row.
 This is less than the read noise, and it can only be seen visually when there is an extended saturated region.
 The reduction pipeline removes this effect.